Essential Amino Acids: A Complete Guide

 Are you looking for a way to improve your health?

-Amino acids are the elemental building blocks of proteins, and they serve as the nitrogenous backbones for compounds like neurotransmitters and hormones.
-These organic compounds are composed of nitrogen, carbon, hydrogen and oxygen.
+Amino acids are the fundamental building blocks of proteins, and they serve as the nitrogenous backbones for compounds like neurotransmitters and hormones.
+These organic compounds are composed of nitrogen, carbon, hydrogen, and oxygen.

 Our body needs twenty amino acids to grow and function properly.
-Out of these, nine amino acids are referred to as Essential Amino Acids (EAAs) as our body can not make them on its own hence we must obtain them through diet or supplement.
+Out of these, nine amino acids are referred to as Essential Amino Acids (EAAs) as our body can not make them on its own hence we must obtain them through diet or supplements.
 The human body can synthesize the remaining amino acids using only the essential amino acids.
-Several non-essential amino acids are classified as conditionally essential as they become essential only under specific circumstances such as illness or stress.

 Here is the amino acid classification for your quick understanding.